forest-fire/firebase-rules/README.md

 > Make your Firebase database rules readable and scalable.
 Using only typescript/javascript.

 This library was forked from [firebase-toolbelt/firebase-rules](https://github.com/firebase-toolbelt/firebase-rules) and converted to Typescript.
-Subtle parts of the API have been improved to allow for
+Subtle parts of the API have been improved to allow for greater flexibility.
+Also, most of the exposed API is now provided as function rather than just static constants.

 ## Table of Contents